 To get an estimate of the coverage of the resource relevant to a real-world biocuration project, we also quantified the proportion of family/complex-level annotations curated in the EMBO Sourcedata dataset that had relevant identifiers in FamPlex and obtained figures of 80-90%.

 We also found empirically that the hierarchical structure of FamPlex allowed us to identify relationships between events extracted from families/complexes, genes, and intermediate levels.
-For example, for some entities, for example Activin (a class of protein complexes belonging to the TGF-beta superfamily), the intermediate levels of representation (e.g., Activin A, Activin B, and Activin AB) were more frequently mentioned in extracted events than either genes or the top-level category!
+For some entities, for example Activin (a class of protein complexes belonging to the TGF-beta superfamily), the intermediate levels of representation (e.g., Activin A, Activin B, and Activin AB) were more frequently mentioned in extracted events than either genes or the top-level category!

 Amid a push to facilitate data integration and standardize nomenclature for human genes in the published literature, we speculate that FamPlex could be used to annotate text and data dealing with functional complexes and gene families (e.g., the results of antibody-based experiments involving multiple family members).